noahwagner04/NEAT_JS/README.md

 # NeatJs
 ### Neuroevolution of augmenting topologies
-This library was heavily based on Kenneth O. Stanely's NEAT library writing in c++.
+This library was heavily based on Kenneth O. Stanely's NEAT library written in c++.
 Currently work in progress.